EtchedPixels/EmulatorKit/README.md

 - CF adapter
 - DS1302 real time clock (time setting not supported)
 - CTC at 0x88
+- TMS9918A at 0x98
+- SD card wired to a Z80 PIO (eg gluino + SD)

 At this point in time the serial emulation is complete and sufficient to run the standard ROM environment with BASIC.
 This represents the basic